-- 1 Start YaST and choose Hardware > Printer to open the Printer Configuration dialog. - 2 Click Add to open the Printer Type window. - 3 Choose Network Printers to open a dialog in which to specify further details that should be provided by your network administrator.
+- 1 Start YaST and choose Hardware > Printer to open the Printer Configuration dialog. - 2 Click Add in the Printers and Queues view to open the Printer Type window. - 3 Choose Network Printers to open a dialog in which to specify further details that should be provided by your network administrator.